SergeyStaroletov/can-analysis-qt/README.md

-# can_hacker
+# can-analysis-qt

 A test application (in progress) to get data from Arduino device via com port

-that is getting packets from the CAN network from a car.
+It is gets packets from the CAN network from a car.

 Now it is simple visualizing the data by creating the controls on form dynamically and tracing the data by CAN Id.

 Arduino sketch is also provided.
-Connection photo and test tool is also present.
+Connection photo and a test tool are also present.

 The app supports Aduino Nano with 2 MCP 2515 (8mhz) connected to SPI with using different CS lines and different CAN speeds